Quick Facts About MPGe

 That’s why the Environmental Protection Agency (EPA) introduced in 2010 the unit of measurement for the electric car’s energy consumption level to compare with gas-powered vehicles.
 MPGe helps consumers gauge the relative efficiency of EVs versus cars with combustion engines.

-Every window sticker at the dealership (see the example above for the 2022 Kia EV6 GT Line) is federally mandated to show the MPGe when it’s an electrified car or mpg when it’s a gas-fueled vehicle.
+Every window sticker at the dealership (see the example above for the 2022 Kia EV6 GT Line) is federally mandated to show the MPGe when it’s an electrified car or the mpg when it’s a gas-fueled vehicle.

 MORE: Electric Cars 101: What You Need to Know About EVs